cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

-# At-Risk Package Use-Case: Predicting Chronic Absenteeism
+# Student Support Package: Predicting Chronic Absenteeism

 The Predicting Chronic Absenteeism package in Open Education Analytics (OEA) provides a set of technical assets to support a university or school system in developing a predictive model of students in their system who may become chronically absent, in order to provide pro-active interventions to prevent or reduce high levels of absences.
 This OEA Package was developed through a partnership between Microsoft Education, Kwantum Analytics, and Fresno Unified School District in Fresno, California.